 Sammy has been conducting surveillance of Doctor Yam and his prescribing habits.
 Sammy’s appointment goes almost exactly like Jessica’s and leads to the prosecution of Doctor Yam for unlawfully writing a prescription.

 The police conduct here may run committed entrapment, if it can be shown that Doctor Yam’s illegal conduct was actually planted in the doctor’s mind by Sammy.

 Doctor Yam may well have difficulty succeeding with this defense, especially given Nevada’s limited acceptance of the entrapment concept but the possibility of such a defense exists in covert operations cases.11

 4. Will I have to go to jail?
 Can I get treatment instead?

 It is a felony to violate Nevada’s doctor shopping and unlawful prescription laws.
 A violation can result in prison time, and in some cases, treatment or probation.

-However, if the defendant is adjudged to be a “drug addict” within the meaning of Nevada’s drug court laws, then the defendant might be eligible for a deferred sentence and substance abuse treatment.13
+However, if you are adjudged to be a “drug addict” within the meaning of Nevada’s drug court laws, then you might be eligible for a deferred sentence and substance abuse treatment.13